webvijayi/instasell-acp-woocommerce/README.md

 *   **Turns Your Store Into an AI-Ready Merchant:** Creates all the REST API endpoints required by the ACP, generates a machine-readable product feed, and handles the entire checkout process.
 *   **Connects Directly With ChatGPT:** Your products can be surfaced in ChatGPT search results, and users can complete purchases natively within the chat experience.
+*   **Per-Product Control:** Choose which products are available for ChatGPT checkout with an easy checkbox on each product edit screen.
+*   **Test Mode:** Safely test your integration before going live - test orders are clearly marked and identifiable.
+*   **Bulk Actions:** Enable or disable multiple products for ChatGPT checkout at once from the product list.
 *   **Secure, PCI-Compliant Commerce:** Utilizes Stripe's secure tokenization for payments, ensuring that sensitive data is handled safely.
 *   **Easy Integration:** Works seamlessly with your existing WooCommerce setup with minimal configuration.
+*   **OpenAI Bots Setup Guide:** Built-in instructions for configuring your robots.txt to allow OpenAI crawlers.

 ### About ACP